D-Bhatta/Machine-Learning-Mastery-With-Python/Part_III/Lesson19/README.md

-# Irirs Flowers Dataset Classification
+# Iris Flowers Dataset Classification

 This repository hosts the code, tests, documentation and pipelined model for the analysis undertaken of the iris flowers dataset.